xkunwu/depth-hand/code/camera/README.md

 Default is using the 'super_edt2m' model.
 Please check the main repo for [finding the full list of models](/README.md#print-model-list).

-Note: tracking code does not require the prepared data, only need to download your favorite pretrained model.
+**Note**: tracking code does not require the prepared data, only need to download your favorite pretrained model.
 See [README.md in the pose estimation part](/README.md#pretrained-models) for more details.

 ### Basic usage
 ```